ReyhanZidany/ReyhanZidany/README.md

 ## ☝️ About Me
 Computer Engineering student at Diponegoro University with hands-on experience in **fullstack development**, **Software Engineering**, and **Blockchain Development**.

-I love building scalable applications and exploring new technologies.
+I love building applications and exploring new technologies.
 There's always something new to learn in this field, which honestly keeps things interesting.
-Currently diving deeper into backend development to round out my skill set.
 Always open to connecting with fellow developers and learning from the community!

 ---